-Pre-requisite(s): Seven-year Motor Vehicle Report
+Pre-requisite(s): CDL Permit, as applicable for course selection and qualified 7-year Motor Vehicle Report

 Fundamentals of Commercial Driving introduces students to the transportation industry, federal and state regulations, records and forms, industrial relations, and other non-driving activities.
 This course provides an emphasis on safety that will continue throughout the program.
 Students must obtain a Class A CDL permit from the Georgia Department of Driver Services to proceed to the next CTDL course (CTDL 1020).